enkidevs/seapig/README.md

 />
 ```

-You can sort of see where this is going.
+You can see where this is going.

 - What if we want the menu to sometimes be an `ol` rather than an `ul`?
-_ Theoretically, this header could be used in multiple sites.
+Theoretically, this header could be used in multiple sites.
 Surely we'll need to figure out how to generalize the hardcoded menu item texts for each site.
 Maybe a string array of items?
 - What if those other sites behave the same but will never need special icons?
 - What if the `<input>` is sometimes only a numeric search?
 Pass a prop?
 - What if in the future we want other pages to customize the order of the internal components of `<Header>`, maybe show the `input` before the `ul` menu?